Magnesium chloride: Structure

+Preparation, general properties

+Anhydrous MgCl2 is produced industrially by heating the complex salt named hexamminemagnesium dichloride [Mg(NH3)6](2+)(Cl−)2.
+The thermal dehydration of the hydrates MgCl2*nH2O (n = 6, 12) does not occur straightforwardly.

 As suggested by the existence of hydrates, anhydrous MgCl2 is a Lewis acid, although a weak one.
 One derivative is tetraethylammonium tetrachloromagnesate [N(CH2CH3)4]2[MgCl4].
 The adduct MgCl2(TMEDA) is another.
 In the coordination polymer with the formula MgCl2(dioxane)2, Mg adopts an octahedral geometry.
 The Lewis acidity of magnesium chloride is reflected in its deliquescence, meaning that it attracts moisture from the air to the extent that the solid turns into a liquid.

 Applications

-Precursor to Mg metal
+Precursor to metallic magnesium

 Anhydrous MgCl2 is the main precursor to metallic magnesium.
 The reduction of Mg(2+) into metallic Mg is performed by electrolysis in molten salt.
 As it is also the case for aluminium, an electrolysis in aqueous solution is not possible as the produced metallic magnesium would immediately react with water, or in other words that the water H+ would be reduced into gaseous H2 before Mg reduction could occur.
 So, the direct electrolysis of molten MgCl2 in the absence of water is required because the reduction potential to obtain Mg is lower than the stability domain of water on an Eh–pH diagram (Pourbaix diagram).

 The production of metallic magnesium at the cathode (reduction reaction) is accompanied by the oxidation of the chloride anions at the anode with release of gaseous chlorine.
 This process is developed at a large industrial scale.